DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-05-view-safeguarding-information.md

 If the safeguarding section is disclosed within a collapsible panel Then users with safeguarding permissions can reveal the information safely

-If the safeguarding section explains why it's hidden for users without the permission Then they'll be able to request permission or follow up with the user who has access
+If the safeguarding section explains why it’s hidden for users without the permission Then they’ll be able to request permission or follow up with the user who has access

 ## Design proposals